Akshen22/Movie-Recommender-System/README.md

 Once exeuted, you will see a few .pkl files in your movie recommder system folder, don't worry about that it gonna help us to build our website

-Time for: app.py file which one should execute opening pycharm and creating a new project; install streamlit, writing pip install streamlit in the pycharm terminal
+Now it's time for app.py file which, execute opening pycharm and creating a new project; install streamlit, writing pip install streamlit in the pycharm terminal

 Now copy paste all the .pkl file from jypter folder to here